Flat Minima and Generalization: Insights from Stochastic Convex Optimization: Introduction

 In this paper, we aim to gain insight into the relationship between flatness and generalization by studying the above questions within the framework of Stochastic Convex Optimization (SCO): a fundamental and extensively studied theoretical model widely used to analyze stochastic optimization algorithms.
 SCO is particularly well-suited for such a study, as it is well-known that SCO problems can admit multiple empirical minimizers, not all of which are guaranteed to generalize well~\citep{shalev2010learnability,feldman2016generalization}.
 We focus on the regime where the loss functions are non-negative and $\beta$-smooth; \footnote{A differentiable function $f: \mathbb{R}^d \to \mathbb{R}$ is $\beta$-smooth if $\|\nabla f(v) - \nabla f(u)\|_{2} \leq \beta \|v - u\|_2$ for all $u, v \in \mathbb{R}^d$.} in this setting, gradient methods such as GD and SGD are known to generalize optimally~\citep{hardt2016train,nikolakakis2022beyond}, as opposed to the wider convex non-smooth setting~\citep{amir2021sgd, schliserman2024dimension,livni2024sample,vansover2025rapid}.
 Within this SCO framework, we impose the additional assumption that $f$ admits at least one flat minimum, i.e., a minimizer such that the loss remains constant within a ball of radius $\rho$ around it (we call such a minimizer a \emph{$\rho$-flat minimum}).
 To capture this formally, we introduce a strong flatness condition (see \cref{ass:flat}), and analyze the generalization performance of several natural algorithms under this condition.

 Our contributions shed light on the extent to which flatness relates to generalization in SCO.
 We construct examples showing that flat empirical minima can generalize poorly, demonstrating that minimizing the Sharpness-Aware Empirical Risk (SAER) does not in itself guarantee good generalization.
-First, we present an SCO instance in which a flat empirical risk minimizer (ERM) generalizes poorly, while within the same setting, a sharp ERM generalizes well.
-Then, we show that this poor generalization behavior extends to two natural ``sharpness-aware'' algorithms originally proposed by \citet{foret2021sharpness}, designed to bias optimization toward flat solutions: Sharpness-Aware Gradient Descent (SA-GD) \footnote{This algorithm was introduced in~\citep{foret2021sharpness} without being explicitly named; we refer to it as SA-GD here for conciseness.} and Sharpness-Aware Minimization (SAM).
+First, we present an SCO instance in which there exists a flat empirical risk minimizer (ERM) that generalizes poorly, while within the same setting, there exists a sharp ERM that generalizes well.
+Then, we show that this poor generalization behavior extends to two natural ``sharpness-aware'' algorithms originally proposed by \citet{foret2021sharpness}, designed to bias optimization toward flat solutions: Sharpness-Aware Gradient Descent (SA-GD) \footnote{This algorithm was introduced in~\citep{foret2021sharpness} without being explicitly named, referred here as SA-GD for conciseness.} and Sharpness-Aware Minimization (SAM).
 For SA-GD, we prove that it indeed converges to a flat minimum, however, there are instances where it converges to solutions that generalize strictly worse compared to those found by standard GD and SGD, which are known to generalize optimally in the same setting.
 These results indicate that even flat minima found algorithmically using a sharpness-aware gradient method might generalize poorly.
 For SAM we observe a sharper contrast: although it minimizes the empirical risk, it does not necessarily minimize sharpness as it may converge to a non-flat minimum, and similarly to SA-GD, we show it might converge to minima with poor generalization compared to (S)GD.
 These results provide insight into possible limitations of sharpness-aware approaches in terms of the flatness of the solution found and its out-of-sample performance relative to (S)GD.
+Finally, we derive new population loss upper bounds for SA-GD and SAM.
+Compared to (S)GD, these bounds include an additional dominant term that nearly matches our lower bounds.